GoogleCloudPlatform/cloud-foundation-fabric/FABRIC-AND-CFT.md

    </td>
    <td>Individual modules consumed directly using Git as a module source.
 <p>
-For production usage, we encourage customers to “fork and own” their own repository.
+For production usage, customers are encouraged to “fork and own” their own repository.
    </td>
    <td>Individual repositories consumed via the Terraform registry.
 <p>